-As of December 31, 2022, the Company's total outstanding debt obligations under the Second Amended and Restated Credit Agreement, the second Amended Shareholder's Loan Agreement, the fourth Amended Shareholder's Loan Agreement and for finance leases and other debt were \$211.0 million in the aggregate, and its cash and cash equivalents were \$24.3 million.
+As of December 31, 2023, the Company's total outstanding debt obligations under the Credit Agreement, the second Amended Shareholder's Loan Agreement, the third Amended Shareholder's Loan Agreement, the fourth Amended Shareholder's Loan Agreement and for finance leases and other debt were \$145.2 million in the aggregate, and its cash and cash equivalents were \$22.8 million.
 See Item 8.
 Financial Statements and Supplementary Data, Note 6.
 Debt, for additional information.

-Significant uncertainties exist about the Company's ability to refinance, extend, or repay its outstanding indebtedness under its existing debt arrangements, maintain sufficient liquidity to fund its business activities, and maintain compliance with the covenants and other requirements under the Third Amended and Restated Credit Agreement or shareholder's loan agreements in the future.
+Significant uncertainties exist about the Company's ability to refinance, extend, or repay its outstanding indebtedness under its existing debt arrangements, maintain sufficient liquidity to fund its business activities, and maintain compliance with the covenants and other requirements under the Credit Agreement or shareholder's loan agreements in the future.
 Without additional financing, the Company anticipates that it will not have sufficient cash and cash equivalents to repay the outstanding indebtedness under the Company's existing debt arrangements as they become due.
-Management currently plans to seek an extension and/or replacement of its existing debt arrangements or seek additional liquidity from its current or other lenders before the maturity dates in 2023 and 2024.
+Management currently plans to seek an extension and/or replacement of its existing debt arrangements or seek additional liquidity from its current or other lenders before the maturity dates in 2024.
 There can be no assurance that the Company will be able to successfully complete a refinancing on acceptable terms or repay this outstanding indebtedness when required or if at all.